RicardoGomes07/padel-management-app/docs/report.md

 There are a couple of improvements to be made:

 - The first is increasing test coverage, specifically within Web API branches, and ensuring all possible cases are covered across packages.
-- The second is implementing conditional execution of Gradle tasks, so that database-related tasks run only when JDBC tests are executed.
-This aims to enable testing of JDBC repositories while avoiding unnecessary overhead from Docker-related tasks when not needed.
+- The second is to increase the number of tests for the frontend, especially for the components that are more complex and have more logic.

-## Route handling:
+## Route handling
 The module that contains the logic for handling requests to each respective path is the 'handlers' module.
 This module, along with the others that follow, maintain the previous design, where for each endpoint corresponds to a specific handler:
 - home
 - usershandlers